-- 1. Right-click the Start Menu ## icon. - 2.
-Select Control Panel under the Windows System item in the Start Menu. - 3.
+- 1. Right-click the Start Menu ## icon. - 2 Select Control Panel - 3.
 Click Mouse (Hardware and Sound > Devices and Printers). - 4.
 Click the menu headings tabs to adjust your mouse preferences.

 Disabling the Touchpad

 If you need to disable the Touchpad for any reason (e.g. you may find that when using the computer's internal keyboard you accidentally trigger the Touchpad when resting your wrists or palms on it) you can do so by using Fn + F1 key combination.